Leased Lines vs MLPS vs VPN

-Whether you already have a number of sites across the UK, or are considering expanding across the region, you have a number of options available to you when it comes to getting those offices connected.
-The most common forms of connectivity are leased lines, multiprotocol label switching (MPLS) or a virtual private network (VPN), but how do they differ, and what is the best choice for your business?
+Whether you already have multiple sites across the UK, or are considering expanding across the region, you have a number of options available to you when it comes to getting those offices connected.
+The most common forms of connectivity are dial up connections, leased lines, multiprotocol label switching (MPLS) or a virtual private network (VPN), but how do they differ, and what is the best choice for your business?

 Of course, each business will have their own individual needs and requirements, and what suits one may not suit another.
 However, based on the ways these three types of point-to-point connections work, leased lines are the best technically, providing fast, reliable, and most importantly secure connections.